-Dr. Ahsha Tribble is the Deputy Regional Administrator for the FEMA Region 9 Office.
-Her responsibilities include oversight for the operational aspects of regional disaster response and recovery, mitigation and preparedness activities in the FEMA Region 9 area of responsibility which includes California, Arizona, Nevada and Hawaii as well as the territories of American Samoa and Guam, the Commonwealth of the Northern Mariana Islands, Federated States of Micronesia, and the Republic of the Marshall Islands.
+Previously, Dr. Tribble served as the Deputy Regional Administrator for the FEMA Region IX Office which covered California, Arizona, Nevada and Hawaii as well as the territories of American Samoa and Guam, the Commonwealth of the Northern Mariana Islands, Federated States of Micronesia, and the Republic of the Marshall Islands.

-Before joining FEMA Region 9, Dr. Tribble served as the Senior Advisor to Department of Energy Secretary Moniz and was focused on identifying, strengthening, and integrating DOE capabilities for emergency preparedness and response, security, and resilience, as it related to DOE facilities and assets across the nation’s energy infrastructure.
-She also served on the Secretary’s Cybersecurity Steering Committee.
+Before joining FEMA, Dr. Tribble served as the Senior Advisor to Department of Energy (DOE) Secretary Moniz and was focused on identifying, strengthening, and integrating DOE capabilities for emergency preparedness and response, security, and resilience, as it related to DOE facilities and assets across the nation’s energy infrastructure.

-Prior to joining NSC, Dr. Tribble spent ten years in the National Oceanic and Atmospheric Administration.
+Prior to joining NSC, Dr. Tribble spent ten years in the National Oceanic and Atmospheric Administration (NOAA).
 As Senior Policy Advisor for Weather and Climate, she oversaw scientific, operational and policy matters related to domestic and international climate services and the provision of weather services.
 She led the national coordination and planning for hurricane forecast operations for the Deepwater Horizon Oil Spill and conducted routine White House briefings on weather emergencies.
-Dr. Tribble also served as the first Executive Officer at the NOAA National Hurricane Center in Miami, as well as Technical Chief of Staff and Senior Science Advisor to the Deputy NOAA Administrator.
-She represented the U.S. on panels at the United Nations Framework Convention on Climate Change Conference of Parties and routinely engaged Administration officials on climate science and policy issues.
+Dr. Tribble worked at the National Hurricane Center in Miami, and served as Technical Chief of Staff and Senior Science Advisor to the Deputy NOAA Administrator.
+She represented the U.S. at the United Nations Framework Convention on Climate Change Conference of Parties throughout the Bush Administration.

-She received a Bachelor of Science Degree in Math from Florida A&M University, a Master of Science Degree in Meteorology from Florida State University, and a Doctorate Degree in Meteorology from the University of Oklahoma.
+She received a B.S. in Math from Florida A&M University, an M.S. in Meteorology from Florida State University, and a Ph.D. in Meteorology from the University of Oklahoma.